FlavScents AInsights Entry: Methyl Anthranilate (CAS: 134-20-3)

 - Molecular Weight: 151.16 g/mol

 Methyl anthranilate is an ester of anthranilic acid and methanol.
-It features an aromatic benzene ring with an ester functional group, contributing to its distinctive grape-like odor.
-The presence of the amino group in its structure is crucial for its characteristic scent, which is widely used in both flavor and fragrance industries.
+It features an aromatic benzene ring with an ester functional group, contributing to its characteristic grape-like odor.
+The presence of the amino group in its structure is crucial for its odor profile, which is widely used in both flavor and fragrance industries.

 Citation hooks: FlavScents; PubChem; FEMA